Nihtrepap/VerySimpleConsoleGame/README.md

 Use WASD to move around.

-You cant hold in the keys to play, you click them.
-So click fast.

 If you have to get on letter X you will loose points, so dont enter X unless needed.

 The walls are your friends.
 Dont seem to be able to go around?
 Use the walls, they teleport